Fristi/rust-introduction/slides.md

 ```

+Functions which
-- Functions which return something, can optionally use `return`
+- return something, can _optionally_ use `return`
-- Functions which don't return anything, don't have any return type
+- don't return anything, don't have a return type

 ---